scentof/Pretend2Code/README.md

-# Pretend2Code
+# How to Use
-Prentend to code in VS Code.
+1. Open a file: Click the "Open File" button and select a code or text file from your computer.
+2. Start typing: As you type any key, the original code will be filled in automatically.